hybridonroot/News-API/README.md

 ## Limitations

-- Up to 1,000 calls per month.
+ - Monthly Call Limit: The API allows up to 1,000 calls per month.
-- Returns 10 articles per call.
+ - Results per Call: Each API call returns a maximum of 10 articles.

+Start exploring the News API Lite today and unlock valuable insights from the world of news data!
+For more details, refer to the official documentation.